Application Process (Fall 2018)

 - Fill out this interest form.

-- Try to attend one general information session on Tuesday 1/23 or Wednesday 1/24 (Rouss & Robertson Halls 116, 6-7 PM), please revisit the calendar below).
-Attendance is taken during these information sessions, and we recommend attending, but is not necessary to apply to the Institute.
-The information session slide deck can be viewed here.
+- Try to attend one general information session (Date & Time TBD, please revisit the calendar below).
+Attendance is taken during these information sessions, and we ask that you try to attend if you are interested in applying.

-MII managers will extend offers to roughly half of the candidates via email to move onto the interview stage of the application process.
+MII managers will extend offers to the interview stage of the application process.
 These offers will be given based off of candidates' resumes and investment memos.

 - Participate in one 15-minute interview with one to two MII managers.
 The location and time of these interviews are TBD, but we expect these to occur a few days after the application deadline.

-After these interviews, MII managers will extend final offers to join the investment institute as part of the Spring 2018 Analyst class prior to General Body Meeting #1 (tentatively Tuesday, January 30th).
-The final percentage of candidates accepted is subject to quality of candidates and available analyst space.
-As such, we will not be providing a rough estimate of this number at this time.
+After these interviews, MII managers will extend final offers to join the investment institute as part of the Fall 2018 Analyst class prior to General Body Meeting #1 (tentatively Tuesday, September 4th).

 What we look for